wxWidgets/wxWidgets/docs/readme.txt

 For a quick start, point your Web browser at docs/html/index.htm for a list of important documents and samples.

-Releases in the 2.7 series are considered development releases, and as such, each new release may contain significant new features or code changes which have not yet received thorough testing and/or may break ABI or API compatibility with previous releases.
-Therefore, we recommend that you keep this in mind if you are to base your software on a 2.7 release, and thoroughly test the parts of the wx library your application uses.
-Rest assured however that these potentially incompatible changes are made in order to evolve the toolkit to the next ABI stable release series (2.8.x) and that normally efforts are made to preserve compilation compatibility, so often moving to a new development release just requires a full recompile of the application using wxWidgets.

 Changes in this release
 -----------------------